Rehabilitation in spinal cord injury: Gait training

 Body weight supported treadmill training is another intervention that physiotherapists may assist with.
 Body weight supported treadmill training has been researched in an attempt to prevent bone loss in the lower extremities in individuals with spinal cord injury.
 Research has shown that early weight-bearing after acute spinal cord injury by standing or treadmill walking (5 times weekly for 25 weeks) resulted in no loss or only moderate loss in trabecular bone compared with immobilized subjects who lost 7-9% of trabecular bone at the tibia.
 Gait training with body weight support, among patients with incomplete spinal cord injuries, has also recently been shown to be more effective than conventional physiotherapy for improving the spatial-temporal and kinematic gait parameters.

 A combination of Body weight supported treadmill training (BWSTT) and robotic-assisted BWSTT is being implemented into some training programs.
 The benefits include: (1) assist in reproducing leg movements and optimizing gait pattern (speed, step length, amplitude); (2) training sessions can be prolonged and walking speed can be adjusted, increasing motor outcome; (3) provides consistency of movement, where manual interventions/cues by a trainer may be variable (although a trainer should analyze the gait pattern and outcome measures of the training and supervise training).
 It is important to note that the patient must be an active participant during the robotic movements and try to move with the robot.
 This type of training would be implemented during the beginning of rehabilitation and progressed to independent locomotion as improvements are made.
 However, robotic-assisted BWSTT is expensive and often not affordable by physiotherapy clinics.
 As an alternative, the development of non-motorized exoskeletons are currently being investigated for patients with incomplete SCI.
 The development of the exoskeleton locomotor device would provide an inexpensive alternative to the robotic devices.
 The exoskeleton may be used in areas that can not afford robotic devices, or, in areas that can not provide adequate physiotherapy care.

 Restorative neurology offers a different paradigm of treating spinal cord injury by focusing on the residual remaining motor control and on the intrinsic function of the sub-lesional spinal cord segments.
+One study has shown that rTMS can lead to a functional increase in patients with incomplete spinal cord injuries after the effects of BWSTT stagnate.